-- From the General tab, you can view or change the description of the root entry or any menu-item entry.
-When you change the root entry description, the base-map entry in the repository also changes everywhere where that base map is referenced. - From the Submenu Items tab, you can
+From the General tab, you can view or change the description of the root entry or any menu-item entry.
+When you change the root entry description, the base-map entry in the repository also changes everywhere where that base map is referenced.
+Also, from this tab you can control whether the menu item is left justified, right justified, or centered when viewed at the target computer.

-- In the Title field, define a title or replace the title with an instruction associated with the menu choices. - In the Spacing field, set the number of blank lines you want to separate the menu items. - In the Automatically Select Single Item check box, define whether or not you want the installation program to automatically make a selection when only one menu item is present. - In the Allow Multiple Selections check box, define whether or not a user can make multiple selections from this menu. - From the Utility tab (menu items only), you can associate a utility with a menu item, input any parameters associated with the utility to get the desired result, and determine when the utility is to run (immediately when the menu item is selected, or placed in a queue to be run after the installation menus are finished). - From the Variables tab, you can control the behavior of each individual menu item.
+- From the Submenu Items tab, you can do the following: - In the Title field, define a title or replace the title with an instruction associated with the menu choice.
+This text will appear within the banner, if displayed, for the child menu items of this menu item.
+The text may contain HTML markup. - In the Allow Multiple Selections field, create a multi-select list from the child menu items.
+A multi-select list is a list in which each child menu item appears as a checkbox control.
+The following settings affect the selection among these checkboxes: - Minimum: Specifies the minimum number of checkboxes which must be selected before the user may continue to the next page. - Maximum: Specifies a maximum number of checkboxes which the user may select. - In the Show Banner field, you control whether a banner is displayed for the child menu items of this menu item. - In the Deploy-time logo path, you provide the path to the image which will be displayed right-justified within the banner. - In the Automatically Select Single Item check box, define whether or not you want the installation program to automatically make a selection when only one menu item is present. - In the Allow Multiple Selections check box, define whether or not a user can make multiple selections from this menu.
+Provide an acceptable range by listing values in both the minimum and maximum fields. - From the Utility tab (menu items only), you can associate a utility with a menu item, input any parameters associated with the utility to get the desired result, and determine when the utility is to run (immediately when the menu item is selected, or placed in a queue to be run after the installation menus are finished). - From the Variables tab, you can control the behavior of each individual menu item, except for prompt variable, which is now defined using the User Input tab, which only appears for base maps.
 For example, you can hard code a variable for a menu item or you can define a prompt so the person controlling the deployment at the target computer can provide a value that gets assigned to a variable.
-See Chapter 6, "Map construction overview," on page 61 for more information about the use of variables. - From the Conditions tab, you associate filters and variables with the menu item and determine the conditions under which a variable is to be used.
+See Chapter 6, "Map construction overview," on page 79 for more information about the use of variables. - User Input tab: This tab contains settings for the menu item's prompt variable, and it only appears for base maps: - Width...Specifies the width of the edit box control in units equal to the average character width of the font in use. - Max. characters...Specifies the maximum number of characters which the user can type within the edit box. - Allow only...If checked, allows only the following types of characters to be typed in the edit box: - Alphabet...Alphabetic characters (a through z and A through Z) - Digits...Numbers 0 through 9 - Blanks...The space character - Other...Those characters specified - Prevent only...If checked, suppresses the following types of characters from being typed in the edit box: